Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 ## Components of an Excel add-in

 An Excel add-in includes two basic components: a web application and a configuration file, called a manifest file.
-The manifest defines various settings, including how your add-in integrates with Office clients.

 The web application uses the [JavaScript API for Office](../../reference/add-ins/javascript-api-for-office.md?product=excel) to interact with objects in Excel, and can also facilitate interaction with online resources.
 For example, an add-in can perform any of the following tasks:

 * Create, read, update, and delete data in the workbook (worksheets, ranges, tables, charts, named items, and more).
 * Perform user authorization with an online service by using the standard OAuth 2.0 flow.